‘It did feel real’: Butler Co. agencies do mass casualty exercise

 “It did feel real,” said Michael Janzen, Circle School District.

-“In a real life situation, it would be terrifying,” said Landon, 7th grader.
+“In a real life situation, it would be terrifying,” said Landon, seventh grader.

 “We’re also being told there’s an officer down,” said a dispatcher.